 - HR is being challenged to show value

-- HR doesn't have the credibility of "being good with numbers"
+- HR doesn't have a reputation of "being good with numbers," so credibility needs to be built

 Numerical Insights can help...